-If a parent/carer does not notify the school to confirm the reason for the unplanned absence, we will make contact by telephone or text message to understand why your child is not in school.
+If a parent does not notify the school to confirm the reason for the unplanned absence, we will make contact by telephone or text message to understand why your child is not in school.
 This will help to identify at an early-stage pupils who do not have a good reason for absence or who may be absent without their parents' knowledge.

-We will mark absence due to illness as authorised unless the school has a genuine concern about the authenticity of the illness.
+We will mark absence due to illness as authorised unless the school has a genuine concern about the authenticity of the illness or a referral has been made to the Education Welfare Officer.

-If the authenticity of the illness is in doubt, the school may ask the pupil's parent/carer to provide medical evidence, such as a doctor's note, prescription, appointment card or other appropriate form of evidence.
+If the authenticity of the illness is in doubt, or a referral has been made to the educational welfare officer, the school may ask the pupil's parent/carer to provide medical evidence, such as a doctor's note, prescription, appointment card or other appropriate form of evidence.
 We will not ask for medical evidence unnecessarily.